Mizux/li-ov4689/camera_startup/README.md

 # Description
 Is it currently impossible to restart camera once STREAM_OFF is call.
 We have too close/open the device again.
-note: first 4 images are empty due to an other issue (see **camera_first**).
+note: first 4 images are empty due to an other issue (see **camera_queue**).

 Here the sequence diagram.
 ![Alt text](http://g.gravizo.com/g?